Yongqi-Zhuo/Syno-AE/README.md

 ### Obtain the Accuracy for Baselines

-The accuracy for all baseline models are recorded in `experiments/analysis/baseline.json`.
+The accuracies of all baseline models are recorded in `experiments/analysis/baseline.json`.

 To obtain the baseline accuracies, one can use
 ```bash